Ecosystem Radar

 Automation through RPA can dramatically improve productivity, free up human potential, and foster more engaging work environments.
 Georgieva’s initiative serves as a strong example of how expertise, when repatriated and strategically applied, can accelerate digital transformation and economic progress.

-Read full the coverage on Economy.bg(bg)
+Read the full coverage on Economy.bg(bg)

 About Economy.bg